 Activate Beneficial Brown Fat with Exercise

 First, the recent study discovered an increase in the circulation of the 12,13-diHOME lipokine during exercise in mice.
 Brown fat was then removed, and the mice were again exercised.
 The result?
-No 12,13-diHOME hormone was found circulating when brown fat was removed.
+No 12,13-diHOME hormone was found circulating when the fat was removed.
 Researchers concluded the brown fat was indeed responsible for the release of the lipokine.

 Calories, however, were burned differently during exercise than they were in the cold temperatures.
 During exercise (even just one exercise session) fat and other tissues that aid in metabolism actually communicated, triggering the muscles to use the circulating 12,13-diHOME (the “lipid chaperone”) as a source of fuel.